Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/23/23

 Apply move() in draw and test its functionality.
 Also revised movement by including acceleration as a factor and fixed issues with bouncing around borders.
-Tested various speeds and accelerations to find suitable default parameters.
+Used physics formulas to calculate force, acceleration, and velocity as well as friction force based on the friction coefficient of 0.06 although more testing is needed.

-### //
+### 5/24/23

---
+Fixed friction with Maya.
+Also began working on the CueBall class, using mousePressed() and mouseReleased() to control the strength and direction it is hit.
+Actual implementation still needs to be done but the overall outline and plan has been completed.

 ## Maya